University of California, Berkeley, B.A., 1988, high honors

 Glenn E. Solomon concentrates his national practice on complex business and corporate litigation, arbitration, and dispute resolution, with particular focus on the health care industry on behalf of providers, and special expertise in managed care issues.
 Not only has he resolved major disputes with payors, but also negotiated major contracts with them.
 Mr. Solomon recognizes that some situations require a litigated or arbitrated outcome, while others are best resolved through new contractual arrangements, depending on the circumstances.
 He does not apply a cookie cutter approach, and recognizes that different clients have different needs.

 Mr. Solomon is a partner, Co-Chair of the Litigation Department, and founder of the firm’s Managed Care Working Group.
+He is also a member of the firm's Fraud & Abuse Practice Group.
 He has a proven ability to seek creative solutions, to think outside-the-box, to find unique approaches to successfully navigate through difficult matters, and to employ the methods most likely to meet his clients’ goals.

 Mr. Solomon has litigated, arbitrated and resolved a wide range of cases for health care organizations.
 His broad experience includes disputes involving managed care, contracting, management services, real estate, fraud and abuse, business relations, reimbursement, trade secrets, misappropriation, employment, and discrimination.
 He has also been a court-designated expert witness.